Broadcom/terraform-provider-luminate/README.md

 Basic configuration and usage
 ==========

-Broadcom secure access cloud terraform provider is used to create and manage resources supported by Secure access cloud platform.
+Broadcom Symantec ZTNA terraform provider is used to create and manage resources supported by Secure access cloud platform.

 Provider configuration